City-of-Helsinki/mlops-template/README.md

 # ML Ops template

-> Generic template for ETL & machine learning pipelines, model store, API, monitoring & logging - all in one container.
+> Generic ML Ops template for small scale ML.
+Create ETL & machine learning pipelines, model store, API, monitoring & logging - all in one container, with minimum setup required!

 ## Creating a new repo from this template

-(add link to github instructions)
+For your project, create new repo from this template ([see GitHub instructions](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)).
+Commit history will be cleaned and the authors won't have access to your new repository (although sharing your work is encouraged).

+> Note: updates to the template can not be automatically synced to child projects!

-## How to work with the template:
+## Working with the template:

 The template assumes working within a Docker container.
 Non-container install may work but is not recommended.